Improved estimations of stochastic chemical kinetics by finite state expansion: Methodology

 Assuming that the upper bounds are $\DecompMax_A = \DecompMax_B = \DecompMax_C = 1$, the expansion for the tracked state $\llbracket A + B \rrbracket$ is given by

 Since the tracked state $\llbracket A + B \rrbracket$ does not have enough copies of $B$, one further copy is used by the buffer species.
 The product of this reaction does not involve any of the buffer species because $\llbracket C \rrbracket$ is within the chosen bounds.
-By Eq~\ref{eq:exp.fun}, the propensity function in the expanded reaction becomes
+By Eq.~\ref{eq:exp.fun}, $f'$in the expanded reaction is